Fireball Ceramic Coating | Ford Edge

 Ceramic coatings are scratch resistant, but not scratch proof, so it's better to use wash techniques which minimize scratches.
 There are plenty of videos online showing you how to do this, many of them go way over the top for the average user because enthusiasts tend to go to extreme lengths to avoid scratches.
 But there is a balance.
 Be sensible.

-In the end, all washing has the potential to introduce micro-scratches to your car, but whatever method you use, you'll get fewer scratching with a ceramic coating.
+In the end, all washing has the potential to introduce micro-scratches to your car, but whatever method you use, you'll get fewer scratching with a ceramic paint protection.

 Can We Help You?